 Continues grammatical structures and patterns of English for high beginning English as a Second Language students.
 Emphasizes communicative activities.
 Includes listening, speaking, reading and writing skills.
-Carries no transfer credit
+Carries no transfer credit.

-Prerequisite: Placement tests or ESL 010 or ESL 016 with a grade of "C" or better.
+Prerequisite: Placement tests or ESL 010 or ESL 016 with a grade of C or better.

-2 hrs.
-ESL 023 ESL: Reading and Writing I (2-0)
+ESL 024 ESL: Reading and 4 hrs.
+Writing I (4-0)

 Develops reading and writing skills for high beginning English as a Second Language students who read and write proficiently in their native languages.
 Includes sentence patterns and paragraph structure.
+Introduces multiparagraph compositions.
 Carries no transfer credit.